bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 And that's actually very rare in routing protocols, networking protocols, because typically if one of the nodes just starts announcing garbage to the other nodes, then they will just turn the whole network into a big routing black hole.
 Notable exceptions are BGP, and that's obviously how the internet is routed, but BGP is very hard to set up.
 And so one of the other aspects of CJDNS is it's source routed.
+That means that when you send a packet into the network...

 ## What is wrong with networking now? / Centralisation. / Attacks against centralisation. / War on crypto. / Decentralised finance needs decentralised networks. / Mesh network where everyone can own a piece of the internet.

-That means that when you send a packet into the network.

 Lucas Ontivero: 00:02:19